aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/protection-and-unprotection/signature/support-for-xades-signature/_index.md

 ## **Introduction**

-Aspose.Cells provides support for signing workbooks with XAdES Signature.
-For this, the API provides the [**DigitalSignature**](https://reference.aspose.com/cells/nodejs-cpp/digitalsignature) class and [**XAdESType**](https://reference.aspose.com/cells/nodejs-cpp/xadestype) enumeration.
+Aspose.Cells provides support for signing workbooks with an XAdES signature.
+To do this, the API provides the [**DigitalSignature**](https://reference.aspose.com/cells/nodejs-cpp/digitalsignature) class and the [**XAdESType**](https://reference.aspose.com/cells/nodejs-cpp/xadestype) enumeration.

 ## **How to Add XAdES Signature for Excel**

-The following code snippet demonstrates the use of the [**DigitalSignature**](https://reference.aspose.com/cells/nodejs-cpp/digitalsignature) class to sign the [source](101089323.xlsx) workbook.
+The following code snippet demonstrates the use of the [**DigitalSignature**](https://reference.aspose.com/cells/nodejs-cpp/digitalsignature) class to sign the source workbook.

 ```javascript
 const path = require("path");